 The Olympic Stadium for the 2012 Games in east London

 In the evening, wend your way back to Knightsbridge.
 The Royal Albert Hall is a prestigious concert venue, whose May highlights include a gala with the Royal Philharmonic Concert Orchestra to celebrate the Queen’s Diamond Jubilee.
 You can also book tickets for the tiny Royal Court Theatre, which is known for supporting emerging playwrights.

 Alternatively, spend your evening relaxing in style at Mandarin Oriental Hyde Park, London.
 A visit to The Spa for the Deep Sleep body treatment will leave you feeling blissfully serene.
-Or end the day tucking into bistro dishes at the hotel’s Bar Boulud, or feasting on historic gastronomic food with a modern twist at Dinner by Heston Blumenthal.
+Or end the day tucking into bistro dishes at the hotel’s Bar Boulud, London, or feasting on historic gastronomic food with a modern twist at Dinner by Heston Blumenthal.
 What better way to round off a day in this most vibrant of capital cities?